Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= 2.0.4 =
+- [New API]: Added "Popup Default Country" option that sets default country on payment popup for billing and shipping address.

 = 2.0.3 =
 - [New API]: Fixed new API was enabled by default.
 Now you need to disable "Enable Legacy Checkout API" option on Advanced Settings tab to use new API.
 - [New API]: Fixed popup button text was empty on plugin update.